asteca/new_release_steps/README.md

   git mergebr <branch>
   ````

 ## Publishing a new release

-### 0. Check that everything works
+### 0. Check packages versions

-1. Update the CMD photometric systems supported via the `CMDphotsysts` script:
-   * `../packages/inp/CMD_systs.dat`
-1. Download the `develop` version into a new `conda` environment, and run to
-   see that everything works as expected. **THIS IS IMPORTANT**
+1. Create a new `conda` environment from scratch with the latest versions of all packages.
+Download the `develop` version and run in this new environment to see that everything works as expected. **THIS IS IMPORTANT**

+2. Save the version of the required packages for later.

 ### 1. Create `release` branch, update changelog and version